Experience the true spirit of Scotland by visiting these heavenly North Coast 500 beaches

 Nearest village: Strathy

-Where to stay: Luxury Strathy Bay Pods
+Where to stay: Luxury Strathy Bay Pods,

-: The Strathy Inn, Halladale Inn
+Where to eat: The Strathy Inn, Halladale Inn

 Access: Turn off the main A836 to Strathy, follow the single track road past the cemetery to Strathy Bay car park